YimingEcl/AnimationUnity/README.md

 # Animation Unity
-Apply machine learning to predict and generate natural character motion for computer animation.
+Propose a new data processing method which is specific for conversational motion and apply local phase function to label conversational motion state.
+Apply machine learning to predict and generate natural character conversational motion for computer animation automatically.

 ## Data Process
 Process raw motion capture data to generate training data for machine learning.